JonathanJustavino/quic-benchmark/README.md

 * **QUIC:** The QUIC packet is included in the UDP payload.
 The encryption is also done via TLS, but the TLS CRYPTO frames are part of the QUIC payload.
 Traffic control is managed by QUIC.
 After exchanging encryption details via TLS, QUIC communication works with encrypted streams.

 This section is mainly based on the analysis of the packages captured on the network interface of the client during the testruns.
 The traffic on the interface is captured with [tshark](https://tshark.dev).
-The resulting [pcapng](https://wiki.wireshark.org/Development/PcapNg#PcapNg) (short for packet capture next generation dump file format ) files are the basis for analyzing the behaviour of the different protocols in detail.
+The resulting [pcapng](https://wiki.wireshark.org/Development/PcapNg#PcapNg) (packet capture next generation dump file format ) files are the basis for analyzing the behaviour of the different protocols in detail.

 All pcap-files can be viewed in [wireshark](https://www.wireshark.org/) for comparison, it is the GUI version of tshark.
 To be able to decrypt the pcap files, it is necessary to add the corresponding SSL-keys to wireshark: